 Just image a war between two opposing forces, not a war for material possessions; but a war for the destiny of the human being.
 One side accomplishes the will of the Supreme Entity with His Only begotten Son and the others do not, one way or another.
 The others have influenced multiple millions to their deceptive ways and these falsehoods have become apparent in this present age.
 This has become evident in several biblical stories and understandings.
 The following is one of them.

 The introduction and early travels of Saul (Paul).

-When we are first introduced to Saul (Paul), we are told that he is officiating over the stoning of a disciple of Jesus named Stephen in Jerusalem (Acts 6:1-7 and 7:55-8:1).
+When we are first introduced to Saul (Paul), we are told that he is officiating over the stoning of a disciple of the Christ named Stephen in Jerusalem (Acts 6:1-7 and 7:55-8:1).
 So, it seems clear that Saul was persecuting the early Christians who were in this city.
 The fear of this persecution forced the Jerusalem Christians to leave and be scattered into the regions of Judea, Samaria and (Galilee).
 The next encounter is when Saul apparently requests letters to the Damascus synagogues from the high priest.
-This is done so he will be permitted to bind those believing on Jesus and return them to Jerusalem (Acts 9:1-2).
+This is done so he will be permitted to bind those believing on the Christ and return them to Jerusalem (Acts 9:1-2).

 This is an odd request and leads to the question.